d-lord/d-lord.github.io/_posts/2019-12-07-tinfoil-firefox.md

 Sometimes you typed into the wrong box, or you typo'd the URL you intended, or you were trying to go directly to a page in your history by typing a couple of keywords but typed too many keywords and it vanished, and now your search engine knows that you were looking for **amazon wedding ring**.

-I do this a lot by typing **fa** to go to Facebook, but pressing enter before it catches up and suggests Facebook.

 - test that it's currently enabled: open a new tab, and type `foo` into your address bar; if this is enabled, it'll send you to a Google/etc search result for "foo"
 - type `about:config` into your address bar and click through the warning (it's OK, you know what you're doing, you're with me!)
 - type `keyword.enabled` into the search bar on the page
 - in a default install, it's set to the value `true`
 - double-click it and the row will change value to `false` and the text will turn bold to show it's been modified

+## Disable resolving "foo" as "www.foo.com"

+I often type **fa** to go to Facebook, but pressing enter before it catches up and suggests Facebook.
+By default, Firefox will[^1] then try to go to "www.fa.com".

+[^1]: It seems like this became default in Firefox 79 or 80.

+- go to about:config as before
+- go to `browser.fixup.alternate.enabled` and toggle it to `false`
 - test it by opening a new tab, typing `foo` into your address bar, and expect a failure result like this:

 ![Screenshot of Firefox error page: "Please check that the URL is correct and try again."](/assets/images/firefox_fallback_search_disabled_error.png)